 Retinal Imaging Makes Eye Exams Easier and More Comfortable Than Ever Before

 Eye exams should be among the easier exams that you need to get, but the tests where they dilate your eyes and leave you hiding behind those flexible film "sunglasses" can be enough to make anyone avoid the optometrist.
-For those of you who have dreaded eye checkups because of this, there's a new game in town called retinal imaging.
-This is essentially a photograph taken of the inside of your eye, allowing you and the eye doctor to both see how your retina and any associated structures are doing.
+For those of you who have dreaded eye checkups because of this, there's a new game in town called digital retinal imaging.
+This is essentially a photograph taken of the inside of your eye, allowing you and the eye doctor to both see your retina and associated structures.
 Because this imaging doesn't require dilation or other uncomfortable procedures, it is a great addition to your eye health exam.
-At Epic Vision Eye Centers in Kansas and Missouri, you can ask for retinal imaging and have a complete eye exam that doesn't leave you blinking for hours.

 A Special Type of Photography